Correct Manual Handling

-This course can be completed by attending a public course or organising an onsite session for your staff (See below for information)
+This half day course can be completed by attending a public course or organising an onsite session for your staff (See below for information)

 We can come and deliver this training onsite at your premises.
 To inquire about onsite options for your company please register your interest here.

 Before registering please ensure you have read and understood our training course general information, terms and conditions, note the name and date of the course you would like to attend, then click on register.

 This course is designed to provide you with knowledge of manual handling, injury risk and methods to reduce risk of injury, including:

 - Responsibilities under the Health and Safety at Work Act 2015,

 - How to safely conduct a manual handling task.

 - students enrolled in the NZQA Approved Health and Safety Foundation Skills Certificate Course.

 Successful completion of this course and assessment will demonstrate knowledge of safe manual handling practices in the workplace.